Juan Battle

 Additionally, he is a leading researcher and thought partner for the Global Education Movement project housed at Southern New Hampshire University.
 Working with partners globally, this project works to provide postsecondary education to refugees working in Rwanda, Malawi, Kenya, South Africa, and Lebanon.

 Recognized as a leading scholar in the study of sexualities, Battle also specializes in education, quantitative methods, race, ethnicity, and public health.
-He is a Fulbright Senior Specialist; he was a Fulbright Distinguished Chair of Gender Studies at the University of Klagenfurt in Austria and an Affiliate Faculty of the Institute for Gender and Development Studies (IGDS) at The University of the West Indies, St. Augustine, Trinidad and Tobago.
+He is a Fulbright Senior Specialist; he was a Fulbright Distinguished Chair of Gender Studies at the University of Klagenfurt in Austria and an Affiliate Faculty of the Institute for Gender and Development Studies at the University of the West Indies, St. Augustine, Trinidad and Tobago.

 Additionally, he is a leading researcher and thought partner for the Global Education Movement project housed at Southern New Hampshire University.
 Working with partners globally, this project works to provide postsecondary education to refugees in Rwanda, Malawi, Kenya, South Africa, and Lebanon.

 The 2009 book Black Sexualities: Probing Powers, Passions, Practices, and Policies, which Battle co-edited with Sandra L. Barnes, traces the historical context of black sexualities, the contemporary challenges facing black sexualities, and offers a critique of previous scholarship.
 The book is divided into five parts: Part One: identity theories and new frameworks; Part Two: descriptions, depictions, and responses to black sexualities; Part Three: citizenship, activism, and legal dynamics; Part Four: Negotiating Systemic and Personal Stressors; and Part Five: The Life Course.
 Among the multiple and dynamic contributors brought into the project by Battle and Barnes, author Marla Stewart discusses the nonconforming and transgressive gender expression of singer Sylvester reflective of Battle's feminist scholarship as one example of the important contributions of this book.

 Complementing his academic work, he served as an executive producer of the 2012 film The Skinny about black gay life directed by Patrik-Ian Polk and served/serves on the board of several organizations including the YMCA and GRIOT Circle.

-Battle received his A.S. and B.S. from York College of Pennsylvania.
-His M.A. and PhD were both received from the University of Michigan.
+Battle received his AS and BS from York College of Pennsylvania.
+His MS and PhD were both received from the University of Michigan.